-This year marks the 10th anniversary of the passing of Max Gilpin, a local high school football player who suffered a heat stroke during a team practice.
-The community remembers Max’s legacy through the annual Norton Children’s Hospital Splash ‘n’ Dash Walk/Run, which was started in his honor four years ago.
+This year marks the 11th anniversary of the passing of Max Gilpin, a local high school football player who suffered a heat stroke during a team practice.
+The community remembers Max’s legacy through the annual Norton Children’s Hospital Splash ‘n’ Dash Walk/Run, which was started in his honor five years ago.
 Splash ‘n’ Dash raises awareness and promotes the importance of staying hydrated in the heat.

 The wrath of summer heat in Louisville was apparent on Aug.
 20, 2008, when 15-year-old Max and his football team were running sprints.
 Max suddenly collapsed.
 An ambulance arrived on the scene and he was rushed to Norton Children’s Hospital.
 Max’s body temperature was 107 degrees upon arrival.
 Despite the medical staff’s best efforts, Max passed away after four days at Norton Children’s Hospital.“The tragedy has really brought awareness to the community,” said Michele Crockett, Max’s mother.